Anthony M. Scibelli: Connection to Al Bruno

 In April 1989, Anthony M. Scibelli wrote a letter of reference to the state Advisory Board of Pardons on behalf of Springfield Mafia boss Adolfo "Big Al" Bruno.
 Bruno wanted a pardon for a 1966 conviction for possession of stolen goods: a crime he denied committing.
 Parole board member and future Springfield mayor Michael J. Albano was quoted in the news, saying the pardon was unlikely to be approved.

 Death

 Scibelli died from pneumonia on 18 September 1998.
 He was 86.
 Although he was too ill to campaign or even vote in the primary election, Scibelli won his party's nomination to retain his position as House representative for the Tenth District.

-He was buried with his parents in Saint Michaels Cemetery.

-A bust bearing his likeness was unveiled at the one-year anniversary of his death.
+A bust bearing his likeness was unveiled on the one-year anniversary of his death.
 The bust was stolen from its location outside the Mount Carmel Society, and its base damaged, in 2016.

-Lea B. Scibelli, his widow, passed away at the age of 105 from COVID-19 on May 18, 2020 in Agawam.
+Lea B. Scibelli, his widow, died at the age of 105 from COVID-19 on May 18, 2020 in Agawam.